delpinolisette/hackalytics2025-growthfactorai/documentation/technical_writeup.md

 # Application

-The application uses Kernel Density Estimation to assign colors to the areas depending on volume of points and segments nearby:
+The application has user settings of state, county, and optional latitude and longitude pair to compute an impression score for.
+Since trip volume is a critical part of the impression calculation, the focus of this application is visualizing trip volume.

+There are two views in the application.
+The first view colors the segments by trip volume, with the color scale on the log scale, with a gradient color scheme.
+The trip volume of segments can easily be compared in this first view.
+The second view uses kernel density estimation to color areas around the segments.

 <img src="../assets/kernel_density_heatmap.png" width="80%" alt="description">